 Get more sleep.
 The proper amount of sleep is critical to your body healing.
 Most of us do not get enough sleep.
 You should strive for at least 7-8 hours of uninterrupted sleep per night.
 This is when you body will heal itself the most.

-If you would like to find out more about what the root cause of back problem is or learn about our new revolutionary Yoga for Back Pain program click here or call now at (800) 930-8803.
+If you would like to find out more about what the root cause of back problem is or learn about our New Revolutionary Method for fixing back pain call us now at (800) 930-8803 and set up a Breakthrough Exam!